 Back in the early 2010s, technology started to radically change for the better.
 SEO was becoming more and more complex and Google was releasing changes left and right.
 One such change back then was Google’s “In the news” which was implemented in lieu of the original news vertical results.
 “In the news” changed many things but its greatest advantage over its older sibling was that it relied on a wider set of sources from all over the internet which increased its results as well as tapping into other credible websites that produced quality, share-worthy content.

-Earlier this month, Google changed things up again by launching “Top Stories”, a modernized, better-performing card-style design that presents featured stories better.
+In 2016, Google changed things up again by launching “Top Stories”, a modernized, better-performing card-style design that presents featured stories better.

 A quick (and random, might I add) Google search got me the card style interface for Top Stories and it is looking sharp and clean.
 Google has been fighting “fake news” for the past couple of weeks so can the new Top Stories differentiate between real news and fake news?
 Well let’s try to find out in a bit.

 Another aspect of Top News that is definitely worth noting is that it has two distinct styles of presentation.
 We have the card-style shown in the screenshot above and there’s also a vertical-style of presentation that can show up to three sources for whatever you search for.

 As you can see here, I randomly searched for news on Rick Fox and I was greeted with the vertical style of Top News.
 In this case, they’re only showing one source.
 I liked the new presentation so much that I gave it a quick read.
 As of today’s writing, there’s still no news as to what determines what can make Google’s Top Stories and in what way will they be presented.

 Who gets to be featured in Google’s “Top Stories”?